Paul Howard (musician): Later life and career

 After moving to Los Angeles in 1911, he gained early professional experience with Wood Wilson's Syncopators in 1916, Satchel McVea's Howdy Band, and Harry Southard's Black and Tan Band.
-Howard played in the bands of both King Oliver and Jelly Roll Morton when they toured California.
+Howard played in the bands of both King Oliver and Jelly Roll Morton during their tours of California.
 He first recorded with the Quality Four in 1922-23, then played with Sonny Clay in 1925 before forming his own group, the Quality Serenaders, later that year.
 Among his sidemen were Lionel Hampton and Lawrence Brown (trombone).
 They played at Sebastian's Cotton Club in Culver City, California from 1927 to 1929 and recorded for Victor Records before disbanding in 1930, when Les Hite picked up some of the members.
 Howard then played with Ed Garland, Freddie Washington, Hampton again in 1935, Eddie Barefield (1936–37), Charlie Echols, and his own ensembles including one which held a residence at Virginia's in Los Angeles from 1939 to 1953.
 He played throughout the 1950s.
 He died in Los Angeles on February 18, 1980.